1719pankaj/C.A.S.P.E.R./README.md

 ## How To(s)

 - Install and run the latest build from releases
-- Click on the bigass button
+- Add the QS Tile, and long press it
-- Grant overlay permission
+- Grant overlay permission (Android 10+ doesn't allow automatic routing from QS)
-- Viola!
+- Voila!!
-- Now go ahead and add the QS Tile so you never have to look at that horendous app.
 - !!
 DO NOT BLOCK THE NOTIFICATION FOR THE DAMN APP !!

 ## The Unintuitive Bits